What is the Dow Jones?

 Instead of using derivatives, you could trade the Dow by buying all its constituent shares.
 Or you could buy a Dow ETF – a fund that contains all 30 companies.

-You can trade the Dow Jones with a City Index account 24 hours a day.
+You can trade the Dow Jones with a City Index account 24 hours (with breaks) a day.

 How is the Dow Jones calculated?

 The Dow Jones is calculated using a price-weighted system.
 This means its value is calculated differently from, say, the German DAX or the FTSE 100, which are weighted by market cap.
 In the case of the Dow, the value of the index is derived from the share price of its constituents.

 The individual prices of its constituent stocks are added together and then divided by the ‘Dow divisor’, a figure designed to account for the potentially anomalous impact of stock splits or modifications to the index.